telerik/fiddler-jam-docs/portal/portal-logs.md

 - **Screen Recording** contains a screen recording from the browser, which the Fiddler Jam Chrome Extension took during the recording.
 The tab renders data only when the Extension User has explicitly used the **Capture video** from the [**Advanced options**]({%slug fj-capture-options%}).

 - **Inspectors** shows an inspector that loads the information for the selected line from the **Captured Logs** list.
-The inspectors change depending on whether you choose an HTTP session, a console log, or a browser event.
+Depending on whether you choose an HTTP session, a console log, or a browser event, the inspectors change.
 For example, Fiddler Jam loads the **Request** and **Response** inspectors when an HTTP session is selected, displays the **Console Log Details** screen when a console log entry is selected, and a **Browser Event Information** inspector when a browser event entry is selected.

 ### Inspecting Traffic